Not funny, too expensive:

 Written by Steffanie Ling

 Steffanie Ling is a producer of criticism, pamphlets, stories, essays, exhibitions, reviews, bluntness, anecdotes, shout outs, wrestling storylines, proposals, applications, jokes, readings, minimal poems, poems, dinner, compliments, and diatribes.
 Her books are NASCAR (Blank Cheque, 2016) and CUTS OF THIN MEAT (Spare Room, 2015).
-She is a curator at VIVO Media Arts Centre in Vancouver (unceded territories) where she frequents The Cinematheque and other air conditioned spaces.
+She lives, works and writes between Vancouver and Toronto where she is currently Artistic Director of Images Festival.